GodOfEGG/PYSKL_branch/README.md

 ## Data Preparation

 1. Download the annotations from [AIST++ website](https://google.github.io/aistplusplus_dataset/factsfigures.html).
 2. Use the following commands to segment the data by bar or by time.
-Use the INI files to parse the arguments.
-Some example config files are in the ./configs/segmentation
+The configuration files are in INI format.
+Some example configuration files are in ./configs/segmentation
 ```shell
 # segment by bars
 python data_segmentation/AIST2PYSKL_segment_by_bar.py configs/segmentation/{config_name}